lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 }
 ```

-To determine which validators to request for exit, VEO builds a sorted list of exitable validators based on the predicates described in the table below.
+To determine which validators to request for exit, Validators Exit Oracle builds a sorted list of exitable validators based on the predicates described in the table below.
 It then selects entries from this list until the withdrawal queue (WQ) demand is covered by the exiting validators and future rewards, or until the per-report limit is reached.

-Within the new operator-weight–based distribution strategy for the CMv2 module, the fourth predicate in VEO’s exit-prioritization algorithm will be updated.
+Within the new operator-weight–based distribution strategy for the CMv2 module, the fourth predicate in the Validators Exit Oracle’s exit-prioritization algorithm will be updated.

-_The full list of predicates used by VEO to build the sorted list of exitable validators:_
+_The full list of predicates used by Validators Exit Oracle to build the sorted list of exitable validators:_

 | Module                                      | Node Operator                                                                 | Validator              |
 | ------------------------------------------- | ----------------------------------------------------------------------------- | ---------------------- |